yunho-c/SLAM3R/docs/data_preprocess.md

 the processed data will be saved at `./data/scannetpp_processed`

 > We only use ScanNetpp-V1 (280 scenes in total) to train and validate our SLAM3R models now.
-For ScanNetpp-V2, there are 906 scenes that you can leverage.
+ScanNetpp-V2 (906 scenes) is available for potential use, but you may need to modify the scripts for certain scenes in it.

 ### Aria Synthetic Environments